eurunuela/python_course_package/CONTRIBUTING.md

 ## Joining the conversation

-`python_course` is a young project maintained by a growing group of enthusiastic developers&mdash; and we're excited to have you join!
+`workout_analysis` is a young project maintained by a growing group of enthusiastic developers&mdash; and we're excited to have you join!
 Most of our discussions will take place on open [issues][link_issues].
 We also maintain a [gitter chat room][link_gitter] for more informal conversations and general project updates.

 There is significant cross-talk between these two spaces, and we look forward to hearing from you in either venue!
-As a reminder, we expect all contributions to `python_course` to adhere to our [code of conduct][link_coc].
+As a reminder, we expect all contributions to `workout_analysis` to adhere to our [code of conduct][link_coc].

 ## Contributing small documentation changes
-If you are new to GitHub and just have a small documentation change recommendation, please submit it to [our e-mail address](mailto:python_course.devs@gmail.com) and one of our developers will add it to the documentation directly.
+If you are new to GitHub and just have a small documentation change recommendation, please submit it to [our e-mail address](mailto:workout_analysis.devs@gmail.com) and one of our developers will add it to the documentation directly.

 ## Contributing through GitHub